Deckchair

-A deckchair (or deck chair) is a folding chair, usually with a frame of treated wood or other material.
-The term now denotes a portable folding chair, with a single strip of fabric or vinyl forming the backrest and seat.
-It is meant for leisure, originally on the deck of an ocean liner or cruise ship.
-It is easily transportable and stackable, although some styles are notoriously difficult to fold and unfold.
+A deckchair (or deck chair) is a simple folding chair, usually with a folding frame and a single strip of canvas as the seat and back(backrest).

+Deckchairs are usually used on a ship deck, on the beach, or in the garden.

+The term may now denote, sometimes, a portable folding chair, with a single strip of fabric or vinyl.
 Different versions may have an extended seat, meant to be used as a leg rest, whose height may be adjustable; and may also have arm rests.